generation-org/jfsjd-final-project/task-10/README.md

 ## Description

-Now that we implmented the Frontend and the Backend of the final project, its time to connect these two layers.
+Now that we have implemented the frontend and the backend of the final project, its time to connect these two layers.

 ## Walkthrough